A Dangerous Place Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: A Dangerous Place

-Quick Plot Summary: Released in 1994, A Dangerous Place is a Action, Thriller film directed by Jerry P. Jacobs.
+Quick Plot Summary: Released in 1994, A Dangerous Place is a Action, Thriller film directed by Jerry P. Jacobs, written by Sean Dash.
 The narrative delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
-This summary provides a scannable look at the movie's central conflict involving Ted Jan Roberts.
+As part of the Magic Kid Collection, it provides a scannable look at the movie's central conflict involving Ted Jan Roberts as Ethan.

 Ending Explained: A Dangerous Place